 Steve Phelps On Scouting Illinois, Leasing And Managing The Best Farms :

 At ITB we manage the hunting on over 20 farms across 100 square miles, and have over 20 years experience.
 Our success bow hunting in Illinois begins with leasing the best farms.
 Often we lease a farm near a no hunting refuge, such as a city or state park.
 We try and lease farms of 600 to 1200 acres, so that the majority of bucks that are 1-2 years of age will survive and become 3-4 year old bucks.
-To accomplish this, we enforce a minimum size requirement of 125 inch P&Y. Leasing the best farms is my job.
+To accomplish this, we enforce a minimum size requirement of 125 and 140 inch P&Y. Leasing the best farms is my job.
 I have lived in Illinois all my life and I only lease farms in some of the best counties.

 The process of leasing a farm begins with knowledge.
 When I hike a farm for the first time, I have already studied the aerial photos for details and noted the topography, the woods, nearby rivers, creeks, and ponds.
 This gives me an idea of the best funnels and tree stand sites before I step foot on that farm.
 In addition, I usually have prior knowledge of big bucks from that area.
 I listen for details anytime I hear of a road kill of a 200 class whitetail, or of a successful hunter taking a 200 class buck.